 Are you planning things to do in Roanoke Virginia as part of your Blue Ridge Parkway road trip?
 Well, you’re in the right spot!

-After road tripping down the east coast and into Virginia’s Blue Ridge, I’ve put together this guide with what you need to know to explore Roanoke and the surrounding Blue Ridge Mountains.
+After road-tripping down the East Coast and into Virginia’s Blue Ridge, I’ve put together this guide with what you need to know to explore Roanoke and the surrounding Blue Ridge Mountains.

-10 Fun Things to Do in Roanoke Virginia
+12 Fun Things to Do in Roanoke Virginia

 If you’re driving the entire Blue Ridge Parkway from Virginia into North Carolina, Roanoke makes the perfect stopping point to stretch your legs and use as a base to explore the Blue Ridge Mountains.
 With a couple of days, you’re sure to see what makes Roanoke and Virginia’s Blue Ridge popular with travelers and outdoor enthusiasts, alike.